sungnga/practice/typescript/redux-ts/README.md

 - Create a piece of state called term and initialize it to an empty string
 - Store the form input value in term state by calling setTerm()
 - Create an onSubmit function to handle form submission.
 Prevent the default behavior of form submission

+### Creating a useActions hook
+- This hook will automatically give us access to all the different action creators
+- The bindActionCreators function is going to give us back an object that contains all the action creators that we provide as as the 1st arg.
+The 2nd arg that we pass in is the dispatch function